 - View your residence hall assignment

 Parent on FAFSA

 Dependent students are instructed to file the FAFSA with his/her legal parents, biological and/or adoptive.
-Grandparents, foster parents, legal guardians, older brothers or sisters, and aunts and uncles are not a parent on the FAFSA unless they have legally adopted the student.
-Visit our parent page for additional guidance on who is considered a parent on the FAFSA.
+Grandparents, foster parents, legal guardians, older brothers or sisters, and aunts and uncles are not considered a parent on the FAFSA unless they have legally adopted the student.
+Visit our parents and families page for additional guidance on who is considered a parent on the FAFSA.

 A scholarship is a financial award that does not have to be repaid.
 Eligibility is based on criteria established by the donor or institution and may include need or merit.

 The federal government requires schools distributing financial aid to verify the consistency and accuracy of data submitted on the FAFSA.
 Some financial aid applicants are asked to submit documents such as tax return transcripts and W-2 forms to the Student Financial Aid office.
 Learn more about verification.

 If you are selected for verification and you or your parent are believed to be a victim of Identity Theft and cannot request a tax return transcript, follow these steps:

 - The tax filer must call the IRS at 1-800-908-4490

 - Signed and dated statement from the tax filers indicating that he or she was a victim of IRS tax-related identity theft (Form 14039 Identity Theft Affidavit).